WTGV-FM

 WTGV-FM (97.7 MHz) is a radio station broadcasting a classic hits format, serving Sandusky and the Thumb and Blue Water area of Michigan.
 WTGV is owned and operated by Sanilac Broadcasting.

 Programming

 WTGV features a rock-based Classic Hits format consisting of rock and alternative hits from the 1970s, 80s, and 90s.
-Local programming includes The Morning Fury with Program Director Eddie Fury in mornings, Nick Lien in middays, Sean Cantwell in afternoons and early evenings, a program devoted to local music (Sessions) in evenings, and the syndicated Alice's Attic in late nights.
-Weekends feature several specialty shows, including a hard rock/metal program (The Saturday Night School of Rock), a blues show (Skinner's Suitcase Full of Blues), an Irish music show (The Blarney Hour), and an extended version of Sessions on Sunday nights.
-The station also features ABC News at the top of each hour, local news and weather, and play by play coverage of the Detroit Tigers, Detroit Lions and local high school teams.
+Local programming includes The Morning Fury with Program Director Eddie Fury in mornings, Nick Lien in middays, Happy Hour with Sean Cantwell and Adam Harahuc in afternoons, a program devoted to local music (Sessions) in evenings, and the syndicated Alice's Attic in late nights.
+Weekends feature several locally-produced specialty shows, including a hard rock/metal program (The Saturday Night School of Rock), a blues show (Skinner's Suitcase Full of Blues), a program devoted to 90's and 2000's alternative rock (The Garage), an Irish music show (The Blarney Hour), and an extended version of Sessions on Sunday nights.
+The station also features ABC News at the top of each hour, local news and weather, and play-by-play coverage of the Detroit Tigers, Detroit Lions, and local high school teams.